drp2705/Microservices-based-School-Management-System/README.md

 ## Project Status

-This was an early architecture-focused project used to learn microservices fundamentals (service discovery, gateway routing, and inter-service auth) before building [EventSphere](#), a more complete full-stack, production-deployed booking platform.
+This was an early architecture-focused project used to learn microservices fundamentals (service discovery, gateway routing, and inter-service auth) before building (github.com/Dar-shit/eventsphere-backend), a more complete full-stack, production-deployed booking platform.

 ## Author